Sloyd

-Sloyd (Swedish slöjd), also known as educational sloyd, is a system of handicraft-based education started by Uno Cygnaeus in Finland in 1865.
+Sloyd (Slöjd), also known as educational sloyd, is a system of handicraft-based education started by Uno Cygnaeus in Finland in 1865.
 The system was further refined and promoted worldwide, and was taught in the United States until the early 20th century.
 It is still taught as a compulsory subject in Finnish, Danish, Swedish and Norwegian schools.

 Historical overview

 Background

 The word sloyd is derived from the Swedish word slöjd, which translates as crafts, handicraft, or handiwork.
 It refers primarily to woodwork but also paper-folding and sewing, embroidery, knitting and crochet.

 Otto Salomon, with the financial support of his uncle, started a school for teachers on the Nääs estate (now a part of the Swedish municipality of Lerum) in the 1870s.
 The school attracted students from throughout the world and was active until around 1960.

 Educational sloyd's purpose was formative in that it was thought that the benefits of handicrafts in general education built the character of the child, encouraging moral behavior, greater intelligence, and industriousness.
 Sloyd had a noted impact on the early development of manual training, manual arts, industrial education, and technical education.